 I’ve only trolled for salmon before.
 How is this different?

 This style of fishing is done right in the Big Manistee River, where clients themselves are casting plugs or cured eggs 100% of the time to various fish-holding spots in the river.
 Casting accuracy is very important, as the fish tend to hold very tight to cover.
 Trolling from a charter boat is a very effective way to present lures to King salmon, Coho salmon and steelhead when they are in the open water of Lake Michigan.
 Here, in a river system, trolling is nearly impossible.
-In the rivers, casting or backbouncing is much more productive, because lures and cured eggs can be presented in places that trolling simply cannot reach.
+In the rivers, fishing by casting or backbouncing is much more productive, because lures and cured eggs can be presented in places that trolling simply cannot reach.

 What type of gear do we use for this kind of fishing?

-The gear that we use is all top-of-the-line equipment.
+The gear that we use for fishing is all top-of-the-line equipment.
 I use Shimano reels spooled with PowerPro braided line.
 Each reel is matched with a 9 or 9 1/2-foot Lamiglas or G.Loomis rod, built specifically to handle the powerful surges and runs that salmon and steelhead are so well known for.
-These length rods allow anglers to not only make long casts across the river's current, but also have a soft enough tip to not rip the lures and egg presentations from a fish's mouth.
+These length rods allow anglers to not only make long casts across the river’s current, but also have a soft enough tip to not rip the lures and egg presentations from a fish’s mouth.
 These rods also have the power to steer fish out of or away from the logjams when necessary.

 Doesn’t braided line spook the fish?